BananaAcid/ai-operator/README.md

 `/debug:set <.baiorc-key> <JSON_formatted_value>` will overwrite a setting, but will not work with useAllSysEnv (is systemPrompt is already generated with this), saveSettings (saved already).

 `/debug:settings` will get all the current values of settings.
 Be warned: it will spam the shell output.

+`/history:export [<filename>]` will export the current context to a file with date-time as name or an optional custom filename.
+`/history:import [<filename>]` will import the context from a history file or show a file selection.

 ## Development